Table of Contents

 1. Pre-cast piles have high strength and stability.

-2. They can withstand the load of high intensity.
+2. They can withstand a load of high intensity.

-4. Such piles can be used in almost all types of construction.
+4. Such piles can be used in almost all types of construction including marine constructions.

 Disadvantages of Pre-Cast Concrete Piles